bordoley/reactive-js/docs/modules/rx_Enumerable.md

 ▸ **concat**<`T`\>(`fst`, `snd`, `...tail`): [`EnumerableLike`](../interfaces/rx.EnumerableLike.md)<`T`\>

-Returns a ContainerLike which emits all values from each source sequentially.
+Returns a Container which emits all values from each source sequentially.

 #### Type parameters